pfheatwole/thesis/source/foil_geometry.rst

 ..
 What is a foil?
 Why does this project need to model the foil geometry?

-The essential components of any flying object are the *lifting surfaces*.
-By redirecting airflow downward, a lifting surface exchanges momentum with the air and produces the lifting force that allows the object to fly.
-The dynamics of a lifting surface depend on its inertial properties and its aerodynamics, both of which can be estimated from its geometry.
-In this project, the lifting surfaces are canopies of commercial paraglider wings, which poses a major
-problem: manufacturers do not provide detailed geometry data.
+The essential components of any flying object are the lifting surfaces, or *foils*: by redirecting airflow, a foil exchanges momentum with the air, producing a lifting force that allows the object to fly.
+The dynamics of a foil depend on its inertial properties and its aerodynamics, both of which can be estimated from its shape.
+In this project the foils of interest are the canopies of commercial paraglider wings, which poses a major difficulty: manufacturers do not provide detailed geometry data.
 At best, marketing materials and user manuals provide basic summary specifications, which means the majority of the geometry is unknown.
-Generating a surface model from summary information requires making educated guesses about the missing structure in order to generate the complete geometry.
-The assumed structure takes the form of domain expertise encoded in parametric *design curves* which can complete the summary data to produce a fully specified model.
+Generating a surface model from summary information requires making educated guesses about the missing structure in order to generate a complete geometry.
+That assumed structure takes the form of domain expertise encoded in parametric *design curves* which augment the summary data to produce a fully specified model.

 ..
+The Problem

    Why not use an existing foil geometry model?
 The geometry model chooses the variables, which in turn determines the structure of the functions that define those variables.

-An important issue is that the form of the design curves is strongly influenced by the variables used to define the geometry.
-A parafoil canopy has a fundamental complexity that must be captured, either in the model structure or in the design curves.
-Unfortunately, existing foil models are inflexible, making strong assumptions about how foils are most naturally defined, and that inflexibility forces the remaining complexity into the design curves.
-This unnecessary complication makes it difficult to describe a parafoil using simple parametric functions: they must not only encode the fundamental structure, they must also encode that structure in terms of the variables that define the model.
+The problem with this approach is that the choice of variables in a geometry model controls how a designer must specify the structure.
+More variables increase model flexibility at the cost of increased complexity, so the goal is to choose the smallest number of variables that provide the designer with adequate flexibility.
+Existing foil models are inflexible, making strong assumptions about how foils are most naturally defined, and that inflexibility forces the remaining complexity into the design curves.
+This unnecessary complication makes it difficult to describe a parafoil using simple parametric
+functions: they must not only encode the fundamental structure, they must also encode the translation of that structure into the variables that define the model.
 Instead of the geometry model adapting to the needs of the design curves, the design curves must adapt to the limitations of the model.

+..
+The Solution

 The solution developed in this chapter is to reject the assumption that predefined reference points are the most convenient way to position the elements of a foil surface.
-The result is a novel foil geometry that fully decouples the design curves, allowing each aspect of the foil to be designed independently, plus a simplified parametrization that eliminates most of the additional complexity of the expanded model.
+The result is a novel foil geometry that fully decouples the design curves, allowing each aspect of the foil to be designed independently.
+It also presents a simplified model that eliminates most of the additional complexity of the expanded model.
 The simplified model is both flexible and intuitive for designing highly nonlinear foil geometries (such as paraglider canopies) using simple parametric functions.

 ..
+Notes on notation

+But first, a remark on notation: in this chapter, the lifting surface of an aircraft is referred to as a *foil* instead of using the conventional terms *wing* or *canopy* (for traditional aircraft or parafoils, respectively).
+This unconventional term was chosen to avoid two generalization issues.
+First, although *wing* is the conventional term for the primary lifting surfaces of non-rotary aircraft, the paragliding community already uses the term *paraglider wing* to reference not only the lifting surface but also the supporting structure connected to it, such as suspension lines, risers, etc.
+Second, although this project is primarily concerned with parafoils, the majority of the content in this chapter is not limited to parafoil canopies, making "canopy" a poor choice.

+..
 Choose what geometry details to include and which to ignore

-[[A detailed model of a paraglider wing would include all its structural details, so the structural model can be combined with an aerodynamic model to simulate the interactions between the canopy surface deformations and the surrounding flow field :cite:`lolies2019NumericalMethodsEfficient`.
+In addition, note that these are idealized geometry models, not detailed structural models.
+Structural models include physical details that could be used to simulate the interactions between the canopy surface deformations and the surrounding flow field :cite:`lolies2019NumericalMethodsEfficient`.
-Unfortunately, as discussed earlier, such details are not available.
-Instead, this project must be content to model only the basic structure that can be approximate from the available data and record this imprecision as an extra source of uncertainty during flight reconstruction.]]
-Instead, the models presented in this chapter represent idealized design targets of the external canopy surface.
-It will not model internal structures, in-flight deformations, or surface deviations from the idealized shape (such as the creases where the surfaces are stitched to the internal ribs).
+Unfortunately, as discussed earlier, such details are not available for commercial paraglider wings, and such analyses would be time prohibitive even if they were.
+Instead, this design will model only those details of the shape that can be approximated from the available data.
+It does not model internal structures, in-flight deformations, or surface deviations from that idealized shape (such as internal ribs, cell billowing, or surface material creases).

 ..
-Notes on notation

-Before starting, a quick word on notation: in this chapter, the lifting surface of an aircraft will be referred to as a *foil* instead of using the conventional terms *wing* or *canopy* (for traditional aircraft or parafoils, respectively).
-This unconventional term was chosen to avoid two generalization issues.
-First, although *wing* is the conventional term for the primary lifting surfaces of non-rotary aircraft, the paragliding community uses the term *paraglider wing* to reference not only the lifting surface but also the supporting structure connected to it, such as suspension lines, risers, etc.
-Second, although this project is primarily concerned with parafoils, the majority of the content in this chapter is not limited to parafoil canopies.
+For statistical filtering this imprecision would simply be another source of model uncertainty.

 ..
 Roadmap